Outbound Sales On Autopilot: How To Get From Lead to Deal with Maximum Automation

 A conversation starter does not equal starting to sell yourself and fire off stupid ebooks nobody asked for.

 Don’t be that guy.
+One strategy is to find out what their hobbies are, from sports to day trading, it doesn’t matter.
 Show interest and ask questions instead.

 Make it conversational and funny.
 Humor always works.
 I’ve been asking people about their favorite pizza flavor for the past two months.